Amar1729/dotfiles/README.md

 <a name="shell"></a>
 ## Shell
 Files: `.shell_aliases`, `.zshrc`, `.bashrc`, `.profile`, `.config/scripts/ricing.sh`
-* `oh-my-zsh` is used to add plugins; `antigen` is used to easily mange those plugins.
-They can both be installed easily, and further setup is simple.
+* `antibody` is used to manage plugins
+* note for zsh users: `oh-my-zsh` has been (mostly) REMOVED from my dotfiles, since I see it as bloat.

 Note on `bash`, `zsh`, and `fish`:
 `fish` and `zsh` are both great alternatives to `bash`. `zsh` is a superset of `bash` so you don't lose the knowledge of pure `bash` if you switch (important if you `ssh` a lot); `fish` isn't, but has better defaults so you don't *have* to configure it out-of-the-box.